game-vlozg/GuiSirSquirrelAssistant/README.md

 this is a fork of sirsquirrelassistant's macro but now with a gui + threads and exp automation + config + settings + a whole lotta shit!! (took 27 hours) clap plz, this will probably be updated time to time

-im too lazy to make a readme so here's the orignal README by sirsquirrel -
+im too lazy to make a readme so here's the orignal README by sirsquirrel prolly filled with outdated facts -

 ## This repo is no longer being maintained and won't be receiving any more updates

 # Sir Squirrel Assistant

 Sir Squirrel Assistant is a helpful tool for the game Limbus Company by Project Moon.
 No longer will you need to hit the mines as Sir Squirrel will do it for you.
 Note that SirSquirrel is mainly for MDN and MDH is not supported.

 # Features

 There are already other auto mirror dungeon tools out there so why should you use Sir Squirrel instead.
 Well here's why

-* E.G.O Gift Choice
+- E.G.O Gift Choice
-    * The ability to choose which status you want to use throughout the run
+  - The ability to choose which status you want to use throughout the run
-* Auto Squad Rotation
+- Auto Squad Rotation
-    * In conjuction with the E.G.O Gift Choice you can also choose multiple statuses and Sir Squirrel will cycle through them every one and follow the gifts accordingly
+  - In conjuction with the E.G.O Gift Choice you can also choose multiple statuses and Sir Squirrel will cycle through them every one and follow the gifts accordingly
-    * Choose the squad order for each team and Sir Squirrel will follow it
+  - Choose the squad order for each team and Sir Squirrel will follow it
-* Pack Selection
+- Pack Selection
-    * Automatically choose packs based off your E.G.O Gift as well as using a priority list for packs for each floor
+  - Automatically choose packs based off your E.G.O Gift as well as using a priority list for packs for each floor
-    * Filters for duplicate gifts automatically
+  - Filters for duplicate gifts automatically
-    * Note that due to the nature of how it works which is win-rating through battles certain packs are already prefiltered to be excluded such as
+  - Note that due to the nature of how it works which is win-rating through battles certain packs are already prefiltered to be excluded such as
-        * Skin Prophet
+    - Skin Prophet
-        * Bamboo Kim (This has been lifted due to the introduction of E.G.O Usage)
+    - Bamboo Kim (This has been lifted due to the introduction of E.G.O Usage)
-        * Slithcurrent (This has been lifted due to the introduction of E.G.O Usage)
+    - Slithcurrent (This has been lifted due to the introduction of E.G.O Usage)
-* E.G.O Gift Enhancement
+- E.G.O Gift Enhancement
-    * Sir Squirrel upgrades E.G.O Gifts of the status you chose along with keywordless gifts at rest stops
+  - Sir Squirrel upgrades E.G.O Gifts of the status you chose along with keywordless gifts at rest stops
-* E.G.O Gift Purchase
+- E.G.O Gift Purchase
-    * Sir Squirrel purchases E.G.O Gifts according to the status you chose as well as keywordless gifts
+  - Sir Squirrel purchases E.G.O Gifts according to the status you chose as well as keywordless gifts
-* Resolution Aware
+- Resolution Aware
-    * Sir Squirrel now works regardless of resolution except for Ultrawide Resolutions
+  - Sir Squirrel now works regardless of resolution except for Ultrawide Resolutions
-* E.G.O Usage
+- E.G.O Usage
-    * Sir Squirrel now uses E.G.O in battle for unfavorable clashes
+  - Sir Squirrel now uses E.G.O in battle for unfavorable clashes
-* E.G.O Gift Fusion
+- E.G.O Gift Fusion
-    * Sir Squirrel will fuse other E.G.O types to get better gifts.
+  - Sir Squirrel will fuse other E.G.O types to get better gifts.

 # Planned Features

 These are features i intend to add when i have time for Sir Squirrel development

-* Auto Luxcavation, Threads and Dailies
+- Auto Luxcavation, Threads and Dailies

-    * Shifted to low priority due to mainly focusing on the eventual MD5 update
+  - Shifted to low priority due to mainly focusing on the eventual MD5 update

-* GUI
+- GUI

-    * A GUI might be more convienient for users
+  - A GUI might be more convienient for users

-* Exception Handling
+- Exception Handling

-    * As of right now i do not check for a fair bit of things that can impact Sir Squirrel's performance mainly due to getting a workable product out first but i do intend to add more error messages and handling when i'm more free.
+  - As of right now i do not check for a fair bit of things that can impact Sir Squirrel's performance mainly due to getting a workable product out first but i do intend to add more error messages and handling when i'm more free.

-* Any Suggestions or Enhancements i can make to Sir Squirrel based on feedback that is feasible for development
+- Any Suggestions or Enhancements i can make to Sir Squirrel based on feedback that is feasible for development

 # Known Issues

-* Event Buff Selection menu is not accounted for as i have yet to encounter it to get a picture for it
+- Event Buff Selection menu is not accounted for as i have yet to encounter it to get a picture for it
-* E.G.O Usage might not work on very low resolutions (1280x720)
+- E.G.O Usage might not work on very low resolutions (1280x720)
-* Sir Squirrel does not work on MULTI-MONITOR SETUPS.
+- Sir Squirrel does not work on MULTI-MONITOR SETUPS.
-     * You can try running it on the primary monitor or just disconnect until you only have one monitor
+  - You can try running it on the primary monitor or just disconnect until you only have one monitor
-* Sir Squirrel does not work on Ultrawide Resolutions
+- Sir Squirrel does not work on Ultrawide Resolutions
-     * Unfortunately ultrawide displays UI wise is a mess and very hard to account for due to different scaling that isnt standard.
+  - Unfortunately ultrawide displays UI wise is a mess and very hard to account for due to different scaling that isnt standard.
 As such if you are on ultrawide please set your windows resolution to the nearest 16:9 resolution and use borderless fullscreen and run the bot as per normal

 # Bug Reporting

 Please let me know about any issues you face with Sir Squirrel and I will do my best to look into it.

 For Bug Reports please follow the following format

-* Squirrel Log Output
+- Squirrel Log Output
-    * Sir Squirrel logs its actions into a file called Squirrel.log, please provide the output of the log when submitting your issue
+  - Sir Squirrel logs its actions into a file called Squirrel.log, please provide the output of the log when submitting your issue
-    * Sir Squirrel also takes a screenshot whenever it runs into an issue, this can be found in the folder Error followed by the timestamp
+  - Sir Squirrel also takes a screenshot whenever it runs into an issue, this can be found in the folder Error followed by the timestamp
-* Be Descriptive about the issue
+- Be Descriptive about the issue
-    * If you face an issue do let me know at which part did Sir Squirrel fail like which part did it fail at for example, in battle?, marketplace? , reststop?, during an event? and if so what event is it so i can look it up
+  - If you face an issue do let me know at which part did Sir Squirrel fail like which part did it fail at for example, in battle?, marketplace? , reststop?, during an event? and if so what event is it so i can look it up
-    * Any accompanying screenshot of what it was stuck on would also be great
+  - Any accompanying screenshot of what it was stuck on would also be great
-    * Describing the behaviour of what is happening would also be great  for example: clicking on things it shouldnt be clicking.
+  - Describing the behaviour of what is happening would also be great for example: clicking on things it shouldnt be clicking.

 So an example bug report would be something like

 ### Example Squirrel.log output (just needs to be around the time you encountered an issue)

 ```
 2024-10-07 19:48:58,588 - src.mirror - INFO - Selecting Squad for Battle
 2024-10-07 19:49:03,468 - src.mirror - INFO - Loading